sleepingniko/Bug-Check-Documentation/README.md

 # Bug-Check-Documentation
 This repository aims to document undocumented or partially undocumented blue screen codes and parameters.

+# Notice
+The information provided in this repository was obtained via (primarily) reverse engineering and online resources.
+There is a good chance that some of the information is incorrect, so do take it with a grain of salt.
+Additionally, some of the reserved parameters may have a different meaning depending on the function it was located within.
+As time goes on, I'll add individual functions as well.

+If you actually read this notice, then good for you!
+May your blue screen troubleshootings be smooth and clean.

 I will add a table of contents eventually, but in the meantime this is good enough.

 # CACHE_MANAGER (0x34)